 Common Causes of Your Ankle Pain

 Fracture of the ankle joint is often cited as the leading cause of osteoarthritis of the ankle.
 This is often referred to as post-traumatic arthritis since there is a direct correlation between the trauma to the joint caused by the fracture and the subsequent arthritis that develops.

-Older patients have a greater risk of ankle fracture due to loss of bone density making the weight bearing bones of the ankle joint more susceptible to sustaining a fracture.
-An ankle fracture should always be evaluated by a health professional well versed in foot and ankle anatomy.
+Older patients have a greater risk of ankle fracture and ankle joint pain due to loss of bone density making the weight bearing bones of the ankle joint more susceptible to sustaining a fracture.
+An ankle fracture should always be evaluated by a health professional well versed in foot and ankle anatomy and ankle pain treatment.
 Most fractures of the ankle joint will require replacement surgery, but in some less severe cases, the injury can be treated with casting and immobilization.

 Treating Ankle Pain

 Appropriate timely evaluation and treatment is paramount for any ankle pain to prevent complications related to ankle injuries.
 Ankle pain should never be ignored in order to prevent lasting effects.
 We encourage patients to always seek ankle pain treatment as soon as possible, as most conditions can be easily remedied thereby preventing long term complications.
 If additional treatment options need to be takes, our team of doctors are highly trained to address your pain, and if necessary, perform total ankle joint replacement surgery.
 A total ankle replacement is normally done to treat patients with severe arthritis and limited range of motion.
 At Certified Foot & Ankle Specialists, our physicians have the most advanced training, the latest technology and experience to help rid you of ankle pain associated with an ankle injury and arthritis.